 Chinese automaker Chijet to go public in U.S. via $2.6 bln SPAC merger

-July 13 (Reuters) - Chinese automaker Chijet Motor Co has agreed to go public in the United States through a merger with a special purpose acquisition company Deep Medicine Acquisition Corp DMAQ.O in a deal valued at $2.55 billion, the companies said on Wednesday.
+July 13 (Reuters) - Chinese automaker Chijet Motor Co has agreed to go public in the United States through a merger with a blank-check vehicle Deep Medicine Acquisition Corp DMAQ.O in a deal valued at $2.55 billion, the companies said on Wednesday.

+Chijet said it would use the proceeds of $127.8 million from the deal to increase production capacity, develop its electric vehicles and expand in Southeast Asia.

+The deal is expected to close by the end of the fourth quarter, the companies said.

 (Reporting by Niket Nishant in Bengaluru; Editing by Krishna Chandra Eluri)